spriyankagirish/Amazon_Stock_Price_Prediction_by_Using_RNN_LSTM_GRU/README.md

 ### Conclusion:
 This project demonstrates the use of deep learning techniques such as RNN, GRU, and LSTM for time-series forecasting, specifically in the context of stock price prediction.
 Among the models, **LSTM** tends to outperform the basic RNN and GRU in terms of accuracy due to its ability to manage both short-term and long-term dependencies in sequential data.
 However, each model has its strengths and trade-offs in terms of complexity and training time.

+ ---

+### Note on Dataset Access

+To maintain data privacy and prevent misuse, the dataset used in this project is not uploaded directly to this repository.

+**If you're a recruiter  who would like to access the dataset**, please request access here: https://drive.google.com/drive/folders/1zqHP1-UkiJP_lRE74WBLz6-oKJCqylZf?usp=sharing

+Once approved, you’ll receive a link to the dataset via Google Drive within 24 hours.

+*This ensures project security while keeping it fully reproducible.*

+In Your Code (Notebook or Script):

+# Dataset not included in the public repo

+# Please request access using the link in the README to get the dataset